cabo/senml-jc/green.md

 ### LoRa reports with data from example 3

 Each report is 293 bytes for JSON or 195 bytes for CBOR.
-From the LoRa leaf-node Transmit Energy table, this means that each report consumes 74mJ for JSON or 46.9mJ for CBOR.
+From the LoRa leaf-node Transmit Energy table, this means that each report consumes 74 mJ for JSON or 46.9 mJ for CBOR.

 |                      |  JSON |  CBOR |
 |----------------------|-------|-------|